Five annual cohorts, each comprised of four PhD students, will undertake projects aligned to drug discovery with distinct hypothesises:

 - Cohort 4 starting in 2023: Immuno-oncology

 - Cohort 5 starting in 2024: Inflammatory disease

 Within each cohort each student will focus on a different scientific area of research:

 - (a) Target engagement;

 - (b) cellular environment;

 - (c) in vivo and ex vivo models

 Drug Discovery and Team Science Rotations

-- Each student may undertake a two-month rotation in two chosen scientific areas.
+- Each student may optionally undertake a two-month rotation in two chosen scientific areas.